hybridly/hybridly/docs/guide/routing.md

 ];
 ```

 Additionally, you may exclude specific routes by adding patterns to the `router.exclude` key.
-These filters are matched against **the final URI**, and support wildcards
+These filters are matched against **the final URI**, and support wildcards.

 ```php
 return [